MysteryPancake/Houdini-OpenCL/README.md

 - Automatically add shortcuts for common read/write operations like `vload3()` and `vstore3()`
 - Automatically add kernel arguments to pass in the attribute/data
 - Automatically add `#define` directives to let you access the attribute/data with `@` syntax
+- Automatically add boilerplate code for `if (idx >= P_length) return;`

-They generate the exact same OpenCL code under the hood, but let you use a VEX-like syntax instead.
+They generate the same OpenCL code under the hood, but let you use a VEX-like syntax instead.

-Each @-binding begins with `#bind`, followed by the attribute's class, name and data type.
+@-bindings let you bind data with `#bind`, followed by the attribute's class, name and data type.

 ```cpp
 #bind point &P fpreal3